Recruiting Talent for Australia: Opportunities and Barriers

-This event will be moderator by Professor Alan Duffy (Swinburne) and we will hear from a range of specialist industry panel members: Professor Virginia Kilborn (Swinburne), Mr Jason Coonan (IMCRC), Mr Peter Richings (MTSA), and representatives from the Department of Home Affairs.
+Moderator by Professor Alan Duffy (Swinburne) we heard from a range of specialist industry panel members: Professor Virginia Kilborn (Swinburne), Mr Jason Coonan (IMCRC), Mr Peter Richings (MTSA), and representatives from the Department of Home Affairs.

 Professor Alan Duffy (Swinburne)

 Lead Scientist of the Royal Institution of Australia and astronomer at Swinburne University of Technology, Professor Alan Duffy is the inaugural Director of the Space Technology and Industry Institute at Swinburne, finding ways to use space to help companies and communities on Earth.
 Alan is also the cofounder and CEO of mDetect Pty Ltd, a spinout company from his research that uses particles from space to scan through rock for mineral exploration, identification of structural weaknesses in tailings dams, and subsidence/air gaps below critical infrastructure.

 Deputy Vice-Chancellor, Swinburne Research and Enterprise Professor Virginia Kilborn is also Swinburne’s inaugural Chief Scientist, working to further education, research, policy and equity at Swinburne and beyond.
 Virginia is also a radio astronomer with the Centre for Astrophysics and Supercomputing at Swinburne University, where her research interests include tracing galaxy evolution by studying the neutral hydrogen gas in galaxies.
 Virginia is an enthusiastic educator and has taught into the Swinburne Astronomy online program since 2006, as well as undertaking numerous public outreach opportunities.

 Jason Coonan (IMCRC)